AdguardTeam/KnowledgeBase/docs/adguard-for-mac/overview.md

 ### Support

-Click on the gear icon in the upper right corner, select "Support", and you will be able to send a bug report or a feature request to our support team.
+Click the gear icon in the upper right corner, select "Support", and you will be able to send a bug report or a feature request to our support team.
 Be sure to add your real actual email though, because without it the message won't be sent.

 ![Support](https://cdn.adguard.com/content/kb/ad_blocker/mac/Support.jpg)